natenolting/BUAD-3283-E-Commerce-Web-Development/syllabus.md

   ## Course Schedule

-This course schedule is tentative and subject to change. **ALL** assignments  are due no later than 12:01 a.m. on the date listed.
+This course schedule is tentative and subject to change. **ALL** assignments  are due no later than 12:01 a.m. on the date listed unless otherwise noted.

 - - -